mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 ## South Atlantic carbonate chemistry

 I have produced the carbonate chemistry datasets for two GEOTRACES cruises.
 In 2012, I sailed across the South Atlantic Ocean from South Africa to Uruguay on RRS *James Cook* for a UK occupation of the GA10 transect at 40°S, collecting and analysing seawater samples for dissolved inorganic carbon (DIC) and total alkalinity (TA) at sea.
-My Masters student Charlotte Miskin-Hymas later measured DIC and TA for samples collected by R/V *Meteor* on a 2016 German occupation of transect GA08, in the Benguela upwelling region off the southeast coast of Africa.
+A few pictures from the expedition:

 <div id="carouselExampleIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">